RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-In a large bowl, whisk eggs, evaporated milk, condensed milk, and melted butter until well blended.
+In a large bowl, whisk the eggs, evaporated milk, condensed milk, and melted butter until smooth.

-Stir in coconut cream, then fold in grated cassava until evenly combined.
+Stir in the coconut cream, then fold in the grated cassava and shredded cheese until evenly combined.

-Pour the batter into prepared pans, smooth the tops, and bake for 60 minutes until the center is set.
+Pour the batter into the prepared pan, smooth the top, and bake for 55 to 60 minutes until the center is set and the edges look lightly golden.

-In a bowl, combine coconut cream, condensed milk, and melted butter until smooth.
+In a bowl, whisk together the coconut cream, condensed milk, and melted butter until smooth.

-Return to oven and bake another 15–20 minutes until topping is golden and set.
+Return the pan to the oven and bake for 15 to 20 minutes more, until the topping is glossy, lightly golden, and fully set.

 11/7/2025